GeorgeHategan/sector-rotation/README.md

 ## Security

-⚠️ **API Key Protection**: This repository uses environment variables to protect your Alpha Vantage API key.
+⚠️ **API Key Protection**: This repository uses environment variables to protect your API keys.

 1. Create a `.env` file in the project root:
    ```
-   ALPHAVANTAGE_API_KEY=your_api_key_here
+   ALPHAVANTAGE_API_KEY=your_alphavantage_api_key_here
+   OPENAI_API_KEY=your_openai_api_key_here
    ```
 2. The `.env` file is automatically ignored by git (listed in `.gitignore`)
-3. Never commit your API key to the repository
+3. Never commit your API keys to the repository

+### Optional: AI Market Analysis

+To enable AI-powered market analysis with OpenAI:
+1. Get an API key from https://platform.openai.com/api-keys
+2. Add `OPENAI_API_KEY` to your `.env` file
+3. Run: `python ai_market_analysis.py`

+The AI will analyze sector rotation patterns and provide expert insights on market conditions.

 ## Requirements